mpbrucker/PoEJukeboxHeroes/docs/software.md

 ---
 layout: no-sidebar
-title: Software Subsystem
+title: Software/Firmware Subsystem
 description: The code that makes the music happen.
 category: subsystem
 ---

-The software brings together all the components of the jukebox - taking in user input, processing the notes of the song, controlling the timing of the notes, and actuating the mechanical components to actually play the notes.
+The software and firmware bring together all the components of the jukebox - taking in user input, processing the notes of the song, controlling the timing of the notes, and actuating the mechanical components to actually play the notes.

 **View our code**